-Step 5.
-The applicant shall, at transmitter's and/or distributor's request, provide a summary of testing results, including any certificates of inspection or other applicable authorizations or approvals certifying that any of the applicant's new, modified or replacement facilities have passed the relevant tests and comply with all applicable instruments and CSA C22.3 No 9.
+Step 56.
+The Applicant shall, at transmitter's and distributor's request, provide a summary of testing results, including any certificates of inspection or other applicable authorizations or approvals certifying that any of the applicant's new, modified or replacement facilities have passed the relevant tests and comply with all applicable instruments and CSA C22.3 No 9.

-Step 6.
-The applicant begins construction of the project.
+Step 67.
+The Applicant begins construction of the project.

-Step 7.
-The applicant submits the Commissioning Plan to the distributor and the transmitter via the distributor.
+Step 78.
+The Applicant submits the Commissioning Plan to the distributor and the transmitter via the distributor.

-Step 8.
+Step 89.
 The distributor completes any additional work required.

-Step 9.
+Step 910.
 The transmitter completes any additional work required

-Step 10.
-The distributor receives the Authorization to Connect from the ESA as specified in section 6.2.20 of the DSC.
+Step 1011.
+The distributor receives the Authorization to Connect from the applicant files a notification with ESA as specified in section 6.2.20 of the DSC.

-Step 11.
-The applicant finalizes the terms of the connection agreement with the distributor and signs the agreement
+Step $\frac{1112}{12}$ .
+The Applicant finalizes the terms of the Connection Agreement with the distributor and signs the agreement

-Step 12.
-The distributor finalizes the terms of the connection agreement with the host distributor/transmitter if required and signs the agreement(s)
+Step $\frac{1213}{12}$ .
+The distributor finalizes the terms of the Connection Agreement with host distributor/transmitter if required and signs the agreement(s)

-Step 13.
-The host distributor/transmitter finalizes the terms of the connection agreement with the distributor and signs the agreement(s)
+Step $\frac{1314}{1}$ .
+The host distributor/transmitter finalizes the terms of the Connection Agreement with the distributor and signs the agreement(s)

-Step 14.
+Step 1415.
 The applicant proceeds with commissioning and testing of the generation facility.

-Step 15.
-The ESA inspections through the construction process up to the issuance of an Authorization to Connect to the distributor
+Step $\frac{1516}{15}$ .
+The ESA inspections through the construction process up to and including the issuance of an Authorization to Connect. to the distributor